Woman who killed her abusive husband goes on trial for murder in France - KRDO

 Woman who killed her abusive husband goes on trial for murder in France

-The murder trial of a woman who killed her abusive husband got underway in the French city of Burgundy on Monday.
+The murder trial of a woman who killed her abusive husband got underway in the French city of Chalon-sur-Saône on Monday.

 In her bestselling book Tout Le Monde Savait (Everyone Knew) published in May, Valerie Bacot, 40, admitted to shooting Daniel Polette dead in self-defense in 2016.
 She faces a life sentence for murder.

-Note: Correction: An earlier version of this story named the wrong location as the site of the trial.